dominickjay/dominickjay.com/content/articles/weeknotes-march-14-20.md

 ### Personal

 1. Went to Bournemouth to visit my parents and friends I haven't seen properly since the pandemic started.
+1. Saw all my nieces, and was great to have some family time.

 ### Reading